 The two to one ratio is not limited to teaching.
 It is also applied to music spaces.
 But what about the Golden Ratio?
-Whenever the Greeks used that ratio for their outdoor theatres, they sounded really good.
-True, but that ratio doesn't work well in churches, and it is not used in two of the greatest concert halls.
+Whenever the Greeks used that ratio for their outdoor theatres, they sounded good.
+True, but that ratio does not work well in churches, and it is not used in two of the greatest concert halls.

 The best recital and concert halls use this ratio around the world.
 The two best-known music halls in the world are La Scala in Milano Italy, and the Boston Symphony Halls in Boston, MA.
-Both of these performance halls have shells with a 2 to 1 length to width ratio.
+Both performance halls have shells with a 2 to 1 length to width ratio.
 The shell of the Boston Symphony Hall is $156L \times 75W \times 59H$ feet.
-Those dimensions are similar to many other celebrated concert halls and opera houses.
+10 Those dimensions are like many other celebrated concert halls and opera houses.